shubh261096/TrueCallerAndroidAssignment/README.md

 ## Installation

 Download the zip file, extract it, and import it into Android Studio.
 After the successful gradle sync.
 Run the project.
+OR
+Run the assignment-debug.apk file in your phone.

 ## Solution